 - Learn more about music scholarships under “Fine Arts Scholarships”

-- Published writers and composers
+- Published Composer, Musical Curator, and Professor

 “I will forever be grateful for the professors who went beyond what is expected in the classroom - from introducing me to composers ”outside” the curriculum - to taking me to national and regional meetings of the American Musicological Society.
 There are so many possibilities for Brevard students who engage and inquire!”